 The various tests look for different markers in the body and do not measure the same immune responses.

-In fact, relying on food intolerance testing to diagnose a food allergy can be dangerous.
+Relying on food intolerance testing to diagnose a food allergy can be dangerous.
 It may lead to a delayed or incorrect diagnosis, potentially putting the person at risk for a severe reaction.

 So if you are wondering if food intolerance testing is reliable for food allergies, the answer is no.